+2030: We aim for a 50% reduction (striving for actual reductions while keeping high-quality scope for current hard-to-abate - business travelling).

+NET ZERO

+Target 2030, 2040 and 2050: All targets are for end of financial year.
+The baseline year for reduction targets is FY22/23.

 GOVERNANCE

 WE ARE COMMITED TO OPERATING AND PROMOTING A COMPLIANCE CULTURE AND PROGRAMME WITHIN OUR INDUSTRY THAT IS REGARDED AS BEST IN CLASS

 LOCAL COMMUNITY IMPACT

 CORPORATE GOVERNANCE

 We commit to increasing sustainability

 within our third-party marine fuel

 suppliers through the new Global

 Conduct (GBPRC).
 Our target is to

 have answered and returned GBPRC

 of 85% based on total yearly volume

 Business Partner Responsibility

 COMPLIANCE

-We will continue to build and maintain awareness of
+to build and maintain awareness of handled.

 We will continue to embed and maintain a strong compliance the entire organisation.

 HANDLING AND REPORTING ON MISCONDUCT

-how misconduct handled.
+We will continue how misconduct

-We will continuously improve our cyber security For FY23/24 we will target our employees with:
+We will continuously improve our cyber security For FY23/24 we will target our

+12 cyber awareness training sessions

+employees with:

 CYBER

 SECURITY

-12 cyber awareness training sessions

 12 phishing simulation tests

 RESPONSIBLE TAX POLICY

-In preparation for coming 2027, Bunker Holding will be covered by an tax information country-bycountry to the
+In preparation for coming 2027, Bunker Holding will be covered by an tax information country-bycountry to the public.

-public.

-During the upcoming year, we will prepare for compliance with the CSRD (Corporate Social Responsibility and ensure alignment with the European Sustainability Reporting Standards (ESRS) for future ESG reporting.
+During the upcoming year, we will prepare for compliance with the CSRD (Corporate Social Responsibility and ensure alignment with the European Sustainability Reporting Standards (ESRS)

+for future ESG

+reporting.

 TRANSPARENCY AND REPORTING OF PERFORMANCE We will continuously stress test the ambition level and targets as the industry progresses and the regulatory landscape evolves.
 SETTING TARGETS Bunker Holding's second ESG report not only covers the Group's recent developments and activities in more detail but also features concrete, interim targets.
 "It is one thing to talk about very ambitious targets in 2050, and quite another to dare set targets for the short term and put actions behind the words," says Head of ESG, Mette Østerskov, and continues: "Defining interim targets and launching supporting initiatives to reach these targets is challenging.
 But we are committed to being bold and setting the course for the ultimate destination - a decarbonised and inclusive shipping sector."
 In Bunker Holding's first ESG report, which was published last year, the Group established and disclosed ambitions and defined the areas within the ESG sphere that it plans to work to improve on.
 ESG GOVERNANCE MODEL ESG is integrated in how we run our business, and it forms the basis for how we structure and delegate responsibilities.
 To safeguard that our commercial decisions and ESG strategy remain closely linked, the organisation's decision makers have the overall responsibility for Bunker Holding's ESG strategy and initiatives.
 Our Board of Directors sets and oversees the overall strategic direction for the ESG commitments and is represented by a diverse mix of independent professionals and the owner family.
 Bunker Holding's Executive Management team, including the CEO, CFO, and CCO, takes active leadership, sets direction, and oversees the performance.
 The Owners' ESG Council within our parent company USTC, together with their ESG Lead, concentrates on four key areas, where they support and facilitate cooperation across the Group: Corporate Governance, Climate Impacts, Diversity, Equality, and inclusion, and Compliance.
 Bunker Holding's own ESG Council serves as the steering body for ESG, aligning actions and aiding the Executive Management in ESG advancement.
 It involves the wider Management Team, each responsible for specific ESG aspects, while the Head of ESG collaborates with the Council, Topic Owners, and reports to the CEO.
 Throughout Bunker Holding, various teams contribute to ESG activities and report data to meet our targets and ambitions.